Leviticus 24 – The Law Put into Action

 Then the LORD spoke to Moses, saying: “Command the children of Israel that they bring to you pure oil of pressed olives for the light, to make the lamps burn continually.
 Outside the veil of the Testimony, in the tabernacle of meeting, Aaron shall be in charge of it from evening until morning before the LORD continually; it shall be a statute forever in your generations.
 He shall be in charge of the lamps on the pure gold lampstand before the LORD continually.

 a.
-Pure oil of pressed olives for the light, to make the lamps burn continually: The lamps in the tabernacle – standing on the solid gold lampstand – were the only source of light for the tabernacle.
-They had to be tended to continually, supplied with pure olive oil and trimmed wicks, so they would continually give light.
+Pure oil of pressed olives for the light, to make the lamps burn continually: The lamps in the tabernacle – standing on the solid gold lampstand (Exodus 25:31-40) – were the only source of light for the tabernacle.
+These lamps had to be constantly cared for, supplied with pure olive oil and their wicks trimmed.
+This care made the lamps burn continually.

 2. (5-9) Care of the tabernacle bread.

 “And you shall take fine flour and bake twelve cakes with it.
 Two-tenths of an ephah shall be in each cake.
 You shall set them in two rows, six in a row, on the pure gold table before the LORD.
 And you shall put pure frankincense on each row, that it may be on the bread for a memorial, an offering made by fire to the LORD.
 Every Sabbath he shall set it in order before the LORD continually, being taken from the children of Israel by an everlasting covenant.
 And it shall be for Aaron and his sons, and they shall eat it in a holy place; for it is most holy to him from the offerings of the LORD made by fire, by a perpetual statute.”